IvanCaEz/GeoQuest-Ktor/README.md

 ## Configuration

-To install and set up GeoQuest Mobile on your local development environment, you just hav to clone the repository:
+To install and set up the GeoQuest server on your local development environment, you just have to clone the repository:

 ```bash
 git clone https://gitlab.com/Xalexx/geoquest-ktorapi.git